civicindustries/civicinsight.com/jobs/coding-intern.md

 ### Requirements:

   * Basic knowledge of Ruby on Rails, HTML/CSS, or Javascript

   * Must be able to commit to atleast 3 months

-* Interest in

   * Currently enrolled in a college or university

 ### Bonus points:

   * Experience working on civic technology

   * Experience working with time-series data

   * We value diversity and encourage people who are not usually presented in tech startups to apply

 ### Compensation:

+  * Food & Travel stipend

-*
+  * If appliciable,

 ### How We Work

-* We work remotely regularly, but it's important that all team members to be based in Bay Area
+  * We work remotely regularly, but it is important that all team members to be based in Bay Area

   * We are based in San Francisco (9th Street and Howard) and share an office space with Code for America

   * The team gathers at the office a couple times a week to discuss ideas and priorities

 #### [Apply for Position](https://docs.google.com/a/civicindustries.com/forms/d/1qvmci4D9JvRgFfzFwctw7BA0TL4v5r6ek38vPYMZJ3I/viewform?usp=send_form)